 AI Search Optimization Case Studies for Auto Parts

 In an AI-driven world, how can your auto parts website stand out and thrive?
 In a world where “zero click search” is now a thing?
-How does Google Analytics follow and track AI?
+How does Google Analytics follow and track traffic from AI?

 AI Search Optimization Case Study #1

 Hedges & Company got AI referral traffic to go from a few visits per month, to 300 after optimizing a website for AI search.
+If you’re looking where to find case studies on AI search optimization success, this is definitely success.

 What we did at first to optimize for AI

-For this first test, Hedges & Company aggressively targeted about 15% of this site for AI optimizations.
+For this first test, Hedges & Company aggressively targeted about 15% of this client site for AI optimizations.
 At first, this test was specifically for AI models, so the goal was optimizing for ChatGPT, Perplexity, and Claude, and a few others.

 Traffic got a bit of a bump in September 2024, but November 2024 is when things really started growing.